TangoEnSkai/readings/books/tech/boswell-and-foucher-2012/part-1/README.md

 ADVICE: **If you're going to use a generic name like `tmp`, or `retval`, have a good reason for doing so.**

 * Often, they're "overused" out of pure laziness.
-* _This is understandable when nothing better comes to mind_.
+* _This is understandable when nothing better name comes to mind_.
   * maybe picking lazy name and carry on is quicker and faster to develop
 * BUT, if you get a "habit" to spend just extra FEW SECONDS to think better names
   * > You'll find your "naming muscle" builds quickly!